 Some employees may be given University property in order to complete their day-to-day jobs.
 This property may include cell phones, laptops and other technology equipment required for their position.
 These items remain University property and should be used as such.
 This means that employees are to abide by all University policies and not break any laws when using this property.

 University of Advancing Technology prides itself on being family oriented.
 As a result, we have many family members who work for the University.
 In order to alleviate the possible conflict of interest(s) that may arise, the University relies on all employees to use good judgment when making decisions that involve family members and to see the Conflict of Interest section of this policy for steps to ensure that a conflict does not arise.
+Examples of a conflict of interest are promotions, salary increases and other perks and benefits.
 Should an employee be involved in a conflict of interest with a family member, an objective third party with an appropriate position should intervene on their behalf.

 All University employees have a duty to adhere to the Employee Code of Conduct and make sure that there are no conflicts of interest in their decision-making.
 This is especially true for Recruitment, Admissions and Financial Aid Staff who are working with incoming students.
 It is essential that students are not given false or misleading information in order to further the goals of these employees.
 If a UAT employee feels that they are engaged in a situation that constitutes a conflict of interest, they need to report this issue to their direct supervisor for resolution and assistance.

 University employees are often engaged in work that gives them access to private information of students, other employees and University constituents.
 This means that all employees have a duty to protect this private information and only use the information for the manner in which it was intended.
-If an employee is in a situation where a conflict of interest may arise, they should contact their direct supervisor for assistance and resolution.
+If an employee is in a situation where a breach of personal information may arise, they should contact their direct supervisor for assistance and resolution.

 All University employees are bound by the rules set forth in the Family Educational Rights and Privacy Act (FERPA).